catfooo/react-router-boiler-plate-no-css/README.md

 ### 2. **Dependency Installation & Startup Development Server**:
 Once cloned, navigate to the project's root directory and this project uses npm (Node Package Manager) to manage its dependencies.

-The above command is a combination of installing dependencies, opening up the project on VS Code and it will run a development server on your terminal.
+The below command is a combination of installing dependencies, opening up the project on VS Code and it will run a development server on your terminal.

 ```bash
 npm i && code . && npm run dev